grislyeye/grislyeye.com/content/blog/cont-ext-british-instituions/cont-ext-british-instituions.md

 <aside>

-You might note that _Tinker Tailer Soldier Spy_ and _James Bond_ aren't strictly science fiction.
+You might note that _Tinker Tailor Soldier Spy_ and _James Bond_ aren't strictly science fiction.
 I won't do a deep dive into what is and isn't science fiction, except to note that there is some crossover with spy fiction and science fiction, especially when it comes to _James Bond_.

 </aside>